tespin/tensorflow-with-cyanotypes/README.md

 ![](.imgs/06.png)

 Images for each point are visualized.
+One can roughly make out two clusters of images, with one focusing on the center of the cyanotypes wear the venation is dense and the other cluster collecting parts of the image that include the edges of the paper.

 ![](.imgs/07.png)